 In recent years, the American Association of Port Authorities (AAPA) member ports have emphasized their need for a go-to guide to plan, fund and execute critical repair and project upgrades.
 While the public largely remains unaware that ports receive and move out billions of dollars in goods today and will require the capacity to handle trillions of dollars worth of goods in the future, this topic is not new to port officials.
 These capabilities require costly investments and although ports have a history of entering public-private partnerships to operate their facilities, funding their modern intermodal freight projects is requiring the port industry to engage with a new, larger cast of public and private partners.

 The Port Planning and Investment Toolkit focuses on planning, funding and executing projects, with the goal of making navigating the best course of action to accomplish your goals easier and more user friendly than ever before.
-The toolkit modules can be used to help ports:
+The new Marine Highway Projects Module of the Port Planning and Investment Toolkit provides an overview of America’s Marine Highway Program and how marine highway services can become designated projects by the U.S. Department of Transportation.
+It details how to plan a new marine highway service, determine feasibility and identify possible funding mechanisms.
+Learn more about the contents and purpose of the Marine Highway Projects Module in thiswebinar recording.

 A presentation patterned on an earlier version of the general projects module was made at the American Association of Port Authorities 2017 annual convention in Long Beach, CA. The speakers were Josh Hurwitz, Senior Consultant, Moffatt & Nichol; Blair Garcia, PPM®, Vice President, U.S. Director – Maritime Division, WSP; Anthony J. Renzi, Partner, Akin Gump Strauss Hauer & Feld LLP; and Grover Burthey, Deputy Assistant Secretary for Transportation Policy, U.S. Department of Transportation.
 Click here for a video of the session.